LCD and Viewfinder

 5010 has a built-in Mono microphone but no speaker.

 Olympus 5010 doesn't have any connections for external microphones and headphones.
-If you need a Compact camera with external microphone connectivity, consider Samsung SH100 or in a similar price range.
+If you need a Compact camera with external microphone connectivity, consider Samsung PL120 or Samsung SH100 in a similar price range.

 Connectivity and Storage